Josee9988/bashAliases/README.md

 ### Easy navigation to main folders

- `It also allows lowercase in the name of the folder ex: cddesktop`
+ `It also allows lowercase in the name of the folder ex: "cddesktop" works the same as "cdDesktop" and so on.`

 - **cdDesktop**: to go to the desktop
 - **cdDocuments**: to go to documents